dstackai/dstack/docs/docs/concepts/volumes.md

 !!! info "Registering existing volumes"
     If you prefer not to create a new volume but to reuse an existing one (e.g., created manually), you can [specify its ID via `volume_id`](../reference/dstack.yml/volume.md#register-volume).
-In this case, `dstack` will register the specified volume so that you can use it with development environments, tasks, and services.
+In this case, `dstack` will register the specified volume so that you can use it with dev environments, tasks, and services.

 !!! info "Reference"
     See the [.dstack.yml reference](../reference/dstack.yml/dev-environment.md)